CoderDojoSV/beginner-python/Day-1/README.md

 Save the project as a .py extension (you can hit CTRL/CMD + S to save).
 Hit F5 to run your program.

-Create your first variable and print it
+Create your first variable and print it.
+In computer language, a variable is what lets the computer remember something.
+In this case, we want the computer to remember our name.

+Below that is a `print` statement that shows you how to print a variable.

     print "hello world"
     name = "Brian"
     print "my name is", name

+The next task is to ask the user for something.
+That's what `raw_input` does.

-Have the user type in something and store it in a variable.
+We can have the user type in something and store it in a variable.

     print "hello world"
     name = "Brian"